Wednesday, 30 January 2019

 Sadly, Wilcannia has declined and tends to be viewed as a good place NOT to stop because of ‘the Aboriginal problem’.
-Much of that problem is due to ‘the government’ using Wilcannia as a dumping ground for disenfranchised aborigines from surrounding areas with no concern (or knowledge) that they belonged to different language groups and were not necessarily going to all live happily together - echoes of a few other places of ‘resettlement’ in Australia, me thinks!
-Imagine putting a mix of Croats, Serbs, Macedonians and Greeks all together in a town somewhere in the Balkans because they all look white and similar so it is assumed that they will therefore all get along with each other!
+Much of that problem is due to ‘the government’ using Wilcannia as a dumping ground for disenfranchised aborigines from surrounding areas with no concern (or knowledge) that they belonged to different language groups and were not necessarily going to all live happily together - echoes of a few other places of ‘resettlement’ in Australia, methinks!
+Imagine putting a mix of Croats, Serbs, Macedonians and Greeks all together in a town somewhere in the Balkans because they all look white and similar and therefore it is assumed that they will all get along with each other!
 The blinkered view of ‘officials’, of ignorance, lack of caring!
-The ill considered mixing of the local Barkindji with Wangkumara, Danggali, Barindji and Malyangapa people from surrounding areas was racially insensitive and proved deeply divisive.
-Such unnecessary pain and disruption which lingers still and sadly a culture of violence/ confrontation exists across the whole population - aboriginal and ‘white’ alike.
+The ill-considered mixing of the local Barkindji with Wangkumara, Danggali, Barindji and Malyangapa people from surrounding areas was racially insensitive and proved deeply divisive.
+Such unnecessary pain and disruption which lingers still and sadly a culture of violence and non-cooperation exists across the whole population - aboriginal and ‘white’ alike.

 Sadly the Darling is even lower here

-This kangaroo waited for me to get further away.
+This kangaroo waited patiently for me to get further away before feeding

-Isn’t this amazing!?
 The flood level in 1976.
-Hard to believe the contrasts
+It is hard to believe the contrasts

-The Roos gathered in the shade for grass and whatever moisture they could get.
-It had rained so there was a reasonable amount.
+The Roos gathered in the shade for grass and whatever moisture they could get

 The White Cliffs Solar power station was built in 1981 and provided power to the community until 2004.
 They are now on the grid but it was a valuable experiment from all accounts.